RIB ANATOMY

 • Separates two grooves on the rib

-• Provides an attachment point for muscles involved in neck movement
+• Provides an attachment point for muscles involved in your neck movement

 Groove for Subclavian Artery